 Perhaps no cultural history informs the modern political trajectory as well as that of opera.
 From its inception, governments and subversive factions alike have capitalized on the opera as a vehicle for allegorical commentary on urgent contemporary issues.
 Recall the self-aggrandizing spectacles by Jean-Baptiste Lully of Louis XIV’s court or Mozart’s La Nozze di Figaro, which sets to music Lorenzo da Ponte’s harsh criticism of class inequality on the brink of European revolution.
 This is all to say that to study opera without the context from which it emerges is to miss, in large part, its aesthetic and thematic significance.

 Perhaps no institution has capitalized on the arts’ political valence to the extent of Soviet Russia’s Communist regime.
 Artists were yoked by the close scrutiny of government committees dedicated to curating cultural products that advanced the government’s campaign as well as censoring those which did not.
 A case in point is Dmitri Shostakovich’s 1934 Lady Macbeth of Mtsensk, for which the composer became the subject of harsh polemics by state critics and even came to fear for this life.
-In his memoires, Shostakovich relays the events of the opera’s 1934 premiere at the Leningrad Maly Operny, during which Stalin stood and left before the final curtain.
+In his memoires, Shostakovich relays the events of a 1936 performance of the opera at the Bolshoi during which Stalin stood and left before the final curtain.
 Cued by the Premier’s overt gesture of disapproval, audiences departed the theater in silence and, within days, Pravda, the Communist Party’s official arbiter, issued a polemic lambasting the work for "tickling the perverted taste of the bourgeoisie with its fidgety, screaming, neurotic music.”
 For Shostakovich, the evening marked the beginning of a life lived in terror.

 Less than a year later, on the evening of January 31, 1935, Lady Macbeth enjoyed its U.S. premiere on the stage of Severance Hall under the direction of Artur Rodzinski.
 While creativity under Soviet sanctions has been a popular area of study for historians, little has been said of the process by which these works arrived in geographically and ideologically distant places as objects of aesthetic beauty.
 Indeed, it was not without difficulty that Shostakovich’s opera came to Severance’s stage.
 But something within the work transcended its political message enough to appeal to Rodzinski, who was determined to return to Cleveland with the manuscript in hand, confident that American audiences would enjoy the work no less.
 And it might be that the very popularity Shostakovich’s work enjoyed in the United States following its Cleveland premiere explains its precarious position in Soviet aesthetics.